kostyade/Staking-PoC/README.md

-# Demo staking for single token, no autocompound
+# Staking proof of concept for single token, no autocompound

 npx hardhat test